 After each 15 to 25 minute lecture that I often give, students will often do "Practice in Class" questions and problems.
 Each practice assignment must be labeled at the beginning in a BOX like this "PC 10/4/15 A".
 There is a 10 % deduction for work that is not labeled properly.
-Occasionally PC assignments started in class will not be finished in class.
+Many PC assignments are started in class but will not be finished in class.
 In those cases, the work must be finished at home (by midnight).
 The finished work is due at midnight.